Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 Do you value data independence (choosing which platforms consume the data), or do you prefer one system where data and execution live together?

-ZoomInfo is an AI-powered GTM platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
 The Graph captures why deals move or stall, so the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
 Your team can use this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

 If starting with accurate, verified B2B data and building intelligence on top of it sounds like the right foundation, see how ZoomInfo works.